-When you log in to Canvas, the first thing you see is the dashboard, which displays a high-level overview of your current courses.
-The dashboard can be displayed in three different viewing options.
-Card view displays a course card for each of your favorite courses.
-Each card can include clickable icons for assignment, announcement, discussions, and files.
+When you log in to Canvas, the first thing you see is the Dashboard, which provides a high-level overview of your current courses.
+The Dashboard can be displayed in three different viewing options.

-List view displays an agenda view of graded items from your courses, as well as any non-graded items your instructors designated for a course to-do list.
+Card View displays a course card for each of your favorite courses.
+Each card can include clickable icons for Assignments, Announcements, Discussions, and Files.
+List View displays an agenda view of graded items from your courses, as well as any non-graded items your instructors designate for a course To Do list.
 You can also add your own items to the agenda.

-Click the account link to log out of Canvas, specify your notification preferences, upload and view personal files, modify your user settings, manage e-portfolios, obtain a QR code to log into the student app, view global announcements and enable a high contrast user interface.
-Click the dashboard link to return to the Canvas Dashboard.
+Click the Account link to log out of Canvas, specify your notification preferences, upload and view personal files, modify your user settings, manage ePortfolios, obtain a QR code to log in to the Student app, view global announcements, and enable a high-contrast user interface.

+Click the Dashboard link to return to the Canvas Dashboard.
 Click the Courses link to quickly access your favorite courses and view a list of all your courses.
 Click the Groups link to access groups in which you are enrolled or view a list of all your groups.

-Click the history link to view your personal calendar and course calendars.
+Click the Calendar link to view your personal calendar and course calendars.
 Click the Inbox link to view and send messages to your instructors and peers within Canvas.
-Click the History link to view a list of course content and content areas you have viewed within the last 3 weeks.
+Click the History link to view a list of course content and content areas you have viewed within the last three weeks.

-Click the help menu to access help resources for your institution.
+Click the Help link to access help resources for your institution.

 Supported Browsers and Computer Configuration

 The Canvas Help Center provides extensive, up-to-date documentation on making sure your computer is configured properly for Canvas.
 Failure to follow these recommendations may result in significant issues while viewing materials, taking assessments, and using drop boxes.
 Use of unsupported browsers is at your own risk.